 Slowly evolving, tourism is no longer just about sunbathing, water-skiing, and relaxation but is becoming more and more about experiencing and learning about the natural environment and its people.7

 Ecotourism in the Amazon Rainforest is still in its infancy, especially in the northern Amazon, and to significantly benefit the people and wildlife it requires growth.8 However, tourism is still beneficial at key ports along the Amazon River.

 Ecotourism in the Amazon Rainforest can be very profitable, as one Amazon-ecotour-cluster demonstrated by generating US$11.6 million in 2005.9

 If you’re wondering what there is to do in the Amazon, the activities are focused on incredible wildlife spotting opportunities, but there are other Amazon Rainforest attractions like visiting native groups, adventure activities, and viewing the constellations.
-For an extensive list, you can have a look at 100 things to do in the Amazon Rainforest.

 In the Napo region in Ecuador, ecotourism was beneficial in easily accessed areas.
 At two particular points, the Napo River and the town of Pto.
 Misahualii, tourists venturing on Amazon Jungle tours numbered 10,000 each year.7

 There were two distinct tourist types: resort tourists, who stay within a resort that imports resources and employs people from outside the region; and tourists who travel to different camps that employ people and purchase goods from the local area.
 Needless to say, the latter tourist group are the most important for a local economy, but resort tourists still played their part by promoting the area to an international level.7

 Ecotourism defined by the Nature Conservancy is ‘responsible travel to natural areas that conserves the environment and improves the well-being of local people.’10